 Since my last post, I’ve been reflecting on the fact I’m quite fortunate that I can work from home without losing any real productivity (apart from my Son’s appetite for play and destruction).
 Many of my friends have lost their jobs, been placed on furlough, and left in limbo.

 I wonder about the long-term effect this will have on many people's livelihoods, jobs and, particularly, the small business economy.
 My dad is a London black cab driver (a London institution) struggling like so many of his peers because the streets are empty.
-With the likely recession to come, I hope easing the Lockdown now has not come too late for these smaller enterprises.
+With the likely recession to come, I hope that easing the lockdown now will not come too late for these smaller enterprises.

 I’m genuinely grateful that remote work ‘works’ for me.

 What does this mean for the office environment?
 Many articles have already been written about what the future office will be like.
-As I noted in my last post, I will avoid joining in with the speculation until I can observe people's behaviour, collate feedback and trial some ideas.
+As I noted in my last post, I will avoid joining in with speculation until I can observe people's behaviour, collate feedback, and try some ideas.
 It will take some time before things settle into this ‘new normal’, whatever that is.

 Lessons From the Past